IAmJonoBo/n00t/START HERE/PROJECT_ORCHESTRATION.md

 This scaffolds `n00-horizons/jobs/job-unified-onboarding-playbook/README.md` with status `queued`, records upstream links, and registers the job in the unified catalog (including downstream TODOs for GitHub/ERPNext IDs).

+Passing `--from <metadata.md>` now clones sponsors, tags, integration identifiers, and every upstream `links[]` entry so the resulting job launches with the same slice graph (plus an automatic link back to the source document).

 ---

 ## 6. Ingesting Existing Docs